SargamG/Unified_node_link_pred_Cora/README.md

 - joint optimization of node + link tasks
 - correct submission format

 Participants are encouraged to improve upon it.
+Focus on improving the GNN's learnt features rather than modifying the complete model architecture.
+A GNN with two MLP heads for prediction as in the baseline should suffice.